-In addition to the core offer the LA has an enhanced Partnership Offer that schools can buy into which can be seen below: Additional school effectiveness services may be purchased on request.
+In addition to the core offer the LA has an enhanced Partnership Offer that schools can buy into which can be seen below:

+Additional school effectiveness services may be purchased on request.
 Please contact Johnny Kyriacou, Service Lead - Schools johnny.kyriacou@slough.gov.uk

 LA Partnership Offer

 Maintained Schools Academies

-Council Leadership Three (termly) leader seminars facilitated by SBC and school leaders The Link website access and weekly communication from SBC School Improvement 4 days of school effectiveness partner consultancy time (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) 1 x Network meeting per half term (Facilitated by SBC).
+Council Leadership Three (termly) leader seminars facilitated by SBC and school leaders The Link website access and weekly communication from SBC School Improvement A days of school effectiveness partner consultancy time (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) 1 x Network meeting per half term (Facilitated by SBC).
 Theme TBC in consultation with subscribing schools.
-Safeguarding Safeguarding Newsletter - Three times a year Information and advice and when needed via phone/email Dealing with Ofsted/DFE complaints including school follow up and report when required Two free CPD sessions a year for DSL's safeguarding One free safeguarding governors to carry out their functions around scrutiny and accountability (one session) Annual 'New to the role welcome meeting/Induction' for DSL/Governors in those roles (twice a year) Discounted rates for attending additional CPD sessions/events throughout the year (30%) Discounted rates for whole school safeguarding training (20%) Data anal IT systems FFT ALPS (secondary schools only) Governance Support Governor meetings.
-Events for governors x 3 a year Discounted rates for attending additional training/events throughout the year (30%) Council Leadership Three (termly) leader seminars facilitated by SBC and school leader.
-The Link website access and weekly communication from SBC School Improvement 4 days school effectiveness consultant time to be used at the discretion of the school (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by SBC).
+Safeguarding Safeguarding Newsletter - Three times a year Information and advice and when needed via phone/email Dealing with Ofsted/DfE complaints including school follow up and report when required Two free CPD sessions a year for DSL's safeguarding One free safeguarding governor training - training for safeguarding governors to carry out their functions around scrutiny and accountability (one session) Annual 'New to the role welcome meeting/Induction' for DSL/Governors in those roles (twice a year) Discounted rates for attending additional CPD sessions/events throughout the year (30%) Discounted rates for whole school safeguarding training (20%) Council Leadership Three (termly) leader seminars facilitated by SBC and school leaders The Link website access and weekly communication from SBC School Improvement 4 days school effectiveness consultant time to be used at the discretion of the school (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) 1 x Network meeting per half term (Facilitated by SBC).
 Theme TBC in consultation with subscribing schools.
-Safeguarding DSL networks x 3 a year - Slough services, policies and procedures: Safeguarding Newsletter - Three times a year Information and advice and when needed via phone/email Dealing with Ofsted/DFE complaints including school follow up and report when required Two free CPD sessions a year for DSL's safeguarding One free safeguarding governor training - training for safeguarding governors to carry out their functions around scrutiny and accountability (one session) Annual 'New to the role welcome meeting/Induction' for DSL/Governors in those roles (twice a year) Discounted rates for attending additional CPD sessions/events throughout the year (30%) Discounted rates for whole school safeguarding training (20%) Data analysis provided by LA data team CLEAPS (primary schools only) Adays school effectiveness consultant time to be used at the discretion of the school (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) A days school effectiveness consultant time to be used at the discretion of the school (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) 1 x Network meeting per half term (Facilitated by SC).
-Theme TBC in consultation with subsc
+Safeguarding DSL networks x 3 a year - Slough services, policies and procedures Safeguarding Newsletter - Three times a year Information and advice and when needed via phone/email Dealing with Ofsted/DfE complaints including school follow up and report when required Two free CPD sessions a year for DSL's safeguarding One free safeguarding governor training - training for safeguarding governors to carry out their functions around scrutiny and accountability (one session) Annual 'New to the role welcome meeting/Induction' for DSL/Governors in those roles (twice a year) Discounted rates for attending additional CPD sessions/events throughout the year (30%) Discounted rates for whole school safeguarding training (20%) Data and IT systems FFT ALPS (secondary schools only) Data analysis provided by LA data team CLEAPS (primary schools only)

+Data and IT systems • FFT Governance Support

+ALPS (secondary schools only) Data analysis provided by LA data team CLEAPS (primary schools only) Governance Support Governor meetings.
+Events for governors x 3 a year Discounted rates for attending additional 4 days school effectiveness consultant time to be used at the discretion of the school (includes time for report writing) The Key for Leaders 1 x Leadership network meeting per half term (Facilitated by School Effectiveness Partner) 1 x Network meeting per half term (Facilitated by SBC).
+Theme TBC in consultation with subscribing schools.